 Trying to open the same page on your mobile phone to see if the problem is in the router or the browser.
 If the website doesn’t open on your mobile phone, then the problem could be very well lying in the browser.
 This a check you can perform if you think the problem is coming out of your hardware aspect of the system.
 Once you tried all the steps and got nowhere, then you can switch to the next method on the line to fix the problem.
 Follow all the steps effectively for the complete removal of the problem.

 PS: here are the top solutions for Windows can’t communicate with the device or resource and ERR_ADDRESS_UNREACHABLE on Google Chrome.

-Flushing the DNS server might be unavailable error through CMD might be the right way to fix the problem.
+Flushing the DNS server might be an unavailable error through CMD might be the right way to fix the problem.
 Although CMD might look intimidating to some people who never used the app before ever on the computer.
 Don’t worry.
 The instruction here will be simple enough, so you can pull it off without any mess.

 - First, you need to open a run.
 You can do that by pressing the Windows Key + R.